 Here what we did: UDATED WITH PRICES, LINKS AND DETAILS after lots of questions!

-Bought basic white rectangular tiles from Tile Mountain (20p each!), Anthracite grey grout and mape grip which together with delivery was £68 My very lovely and super talented aunt tiled it for us.
+Bought basic white rectangular tiles from Tile Mountain (20p each!), Anthracite grey grout and mape grip which together with delivery was £68 My very lovely and super talented aunt tiled it for us (don’t be afraid to ask for help from friends and family).

 Painted the cupboard doors White.
 After doing SO much research, we prepped them first with Owatrol, £29 from eBay with delivery, then painted the cupboards with very basic White trade emulsion, then gave each cupboard a coat of clear floor varnish- left over from doing the floors.
 One year on and there is one small chip to the inside of one of the cupboards, but thats all.
 We're pleased with the results, the finish is very hardwearing in our tiny, high traffic kitchen.